Article Info

 Figure 2.
 XRD patterns of GO and GO treated by oxidizing agents.

 For the GO treated by mCPBA, the XRD peak of GO (001) from 10.7° shifts to a lower 2θ angle (9.8°) with increasing d-spacing from 8.25 to 9.02 Å. Similarly for GO treated by (NH4)2S2O8, this peak shifts to a lower 2θ angle (7.1°) with increasing d-spacing (12.51 Å).
 The highest deformation belongs to GO treated by K2S2O8 in which this peak shifts below 5°, and therefore is not observed in the recorded 2θ range.
 For GO treated by H2O2, the GO (001) peak shifts to a higher 2θ angle (11.0°) with decreasing d-spacing (8.01 Å).
 Both H2O2 and mCPBA add epoxy groups within the oxidized structure of GO.
 However since mCPBA is much larger than H2O2, the layer spacing expands.
-Persulfates moreover the epoxy groups, introduce carboxyl and hydroxyl functional groups to the surface, which is in associated with increasing the interlayer spacing.
+Persulfates moreover the epoxy groups, introduce carboxyl and hydroxyl functional groups to the surface, which is associated with increasing the interlayer spacing.

-The FESEM micrographs of the GO prepared by modified Hummers' method in this study are shown in Figure 3.
+The FESEM micrographs of the GO prepared by the modified Hummers' method in this study are shown in Figure 3.
 It can be seen that the flakes of GO are tightly packed together in a sponge-like structure (due to the H-bonds between layers).
 The FE-SEM micrographs of GO treated by (NH4)2S2O8 and mCPBA are compared in Figs. 4 and 5, respectively.
 Significant changes due to the formation of hole defects in the morphology of the GO after treatment by oxidizing agents are observed via the FE-SEM micrographs.

 3.tif